gappuser/qryptr/README.md

 ## software
-We use the Arduino IDE.
+We use the Arduino IDE to upload ./software/qryptr.ino

 Go to the board manager and install Arduino mbed OS RP2040 Boards (3.5.4).
 This should set target_platform=mbed_rp2040 in preferences.txt for the arduino IDE.